 FOOD SECURITY SNAPSHOT

-Increased food insecurity in the northern part of the country
+Cereal production affected in 2013 by irregular rains and civil insecurity in the northern part of the country.